 The Reserve Bank of India on 6th February 2020, had released the 6th Bi-Monthly Monetary Policy Statement 2020.
 After looking into the current macroeconomic situation, RBI’s Monetary Policy Committee had decided not to change the policy repo rate, which is at 5.15%, in accordance with its plan to maintain the accommodative stance until the economic growth is revived, and the inflation rate is within the target.
 Apart from this, several other steps were taken by the MPC to boost economic growth and demand.
 The accommodative stance taken by the RBI is a step in the right direction as it can support economic growth and reduce inflation exponentially.

 After its brief stint as the world’s fastest-growing economy, India’s economic growth has been slowing to all-time lows.
 Crisil had forecasted India’s GDP growth to be 6.3% for the fiscal year 2020.
 Earlier it forecasted it to be 6.9%.
 This comes after the GDP growth rate was at its slowest in almost 6 years.
 Earlier, Moody too had forecasted economic slowdown by 6.2%.
 From these current data, it is obvious that the Indian economy is currently facing crisis due to a combination of factors such as increased unemployment rate, rural distress, liquidity crunch, etc.

 Automobile sales in India saw a steep decline in July this year.
 The automobile sector is currently facing prolonged demand slowdown for the past 12 months.
 This had cost at least 15, 000 job losses within 2-3 months, during the period when India is facing an unemployment crisis and overall economic slowdown.

-Reading Time: 2 mins For the first time in history, Indian rupee fallen into a record low of Rs.
+For the first time in history, Indian rupee fallen into a record low of Rs.
 70 against USD on 14 August 2018.
 This sudden depreciation was also seen in other currencies of emerging markets…